City of Brampton Logo

 In 2026, all applicants must complete an online learning module to demonstrate their understanding of basic safety, fire, property maintenance and tenant responsibilities.
 A study guide and supporting resources are provided to help landlords prepare.

-You will have until January 31, 2025 to renew.
-Renewing on time ensures your property is listed in the Certified Rental Registry and helps maintain compliance with program requirements.
-All licence application fees are waived.
+You will have until January 31, 2026 to renew.
+Renewing on time helps maintain compliance with program requirements.
+The licence application is free.

 You must notify the City within 7 days of any changes to the landlord, property manager or ownership.
 Licences are not transferable.
 New owners must apply for a licence.

 Failing to apply for a licence or comply with the program can result in fines and penalties.
 The City’s Enforcement and By-law Services team will conduct inspections to ensure compliance.
-Non-compliant rental properties can face penalties of up to $1,200.
-Effective January 1, 2025, penalties will increase up to $1,500.
+Non-compliant rental properties can face penalties of up to $1,500.

 The City conducts both scheduled and unscheduled inspections, depending on the circumstances and the authority granted under provincial legislation.